 Excellence: We believe God deserves the best we have to offer; therefore we seek to maintain a high quality of excellence in everything connected to the work of God (Exodus 31:1-3).

-Relationships: To love one another is our goal and we endeavour to make this practical through small groups called Harvest Groups, where every believer can develop deeper relationships with other believers that result in encouragement and accountability (Acts 2:42).
+Relationships: To love one another is our goal and we endeavour to make this practical through small groups called Life Groups, where every believer can develop deeper relationships with other believers that result in encouragement and accountability (Acts 2:42).